 Yes, we offer in-home lessons when allowed by health officials.
 Our teachers will show up at your door for the scheduled lesson time.
 We will follow health protocols per government covid-19 guidelines where required.

 In non-pandemic times, yes, we have teachers available to teach at Leaside Presbyterian Church.
 Some teachers are also teaching from their home studios.
 This also provides an opportunity for students who regularly practice on keyboards to play a piano once a week.
 However, due to the current pandemic, teaching at the church has been temporarily put on pause.
 We will keep you updated when the church opens back up for teaching.
 We also offer virtual lessons through Zoom.
 Students will experience our full program whether online or in-person lessons are taken.

-We charge $33.50 for 30-minute lessons, $50 for 45-minute lessons, and $67 for 60-minute lessons.
+We charge $36 for 30-minute lessons, $54 for 45-minute lessons, and $72 for 60-minute lessons, up to and including RCM Level 8.
+Fees for Levels 9, 10 and ARCT are based upon the teachers' expertise.
 These fees are the same whether in-person or online.
 Students pay for books separately.

 We understand that pianos are expensive.
 At the bare minimum, we require that you have a piano (whether it be acoustic or digital) that has 88 keys, weighted keys, a pedal, and touch sensitivity.
 However, as the level of playing increases, we would recommend that you practice on an acoustic upright or grand piano.
 You can find more information on our blog post here: Tips Before Buying a Piano | Upbeat Piano Studio